mkorpela/overrides/README.rst

 Why explicit overrides?
 -----------------------

 Overrides without explicit indicator for them are weak.
-The relation can be staticly checked only against current codebase but this leaves room for problems that happen during evolution of a codebase.
+The relation can be statically checked only against current codebase but this leaves room for problems that happen during evolution of a codebase.

 1. (create) Accidental overriding when adding a method to superclass.